-- 4.58.
+- 4.60.
 The Applicants submit that within the joint purchasing market the SVHA Group (inclusive of its public hospitals and SVPHS) will be a very small purchaser of goods and services.
-The Applicants state that even if the only purchasers of the various goods and services they wish to jointly acquire were hospitals the SVHA Group has only a 5.5% (approx.) share of private hospital beds nationally. - 4.59.
+The Applicants state that even if the only purchasers of the various goods and services they wish to jointly acquire were hospitals the SVHA Group has only a 5.5% (approx.) share of private hospital beds nationally. - 4.61.
 Moreover, the Applicants submit that they simply seek to ensure SVPHS is able to be fully included in the collective dealings of the SVHA Group.
-The Applicants state that SVPHS has approximately 0.3% of national hospital beds and that the inclusion of SVPHS is essentially neutral with respect to any additional bargaining power it delivers the SVHA Group when it comes to the acquisition of medical goods or services. - 4.60.
-In these circumstances, the Applicants argue that it is highly unlikely any supplier will be particularly vulnerable to increased pressure to accept the terms and conditions, including price negotiated by the SVHA Group (regardless of the ability to engage in collective boycotts). - 4.61.
-The Applicants submit that this conclusion is strengthened by the following: - The suppliers of medical goods or services are generally large (often multinational) corporations with significant countervailing power such that the SVHA Group is likely to represent only one of many actual or potential customers that need to deal with them.
+The Applicants state that SVPHS has approximately 0.3% of national hospital beds and that the inclusion of SVPHS is essentially neutral with respect to any additional bargaining power it delivers the SVHA Group when it comes to the acquisition of medical goods or services. - 4.62.
+In these circumstances, the Applicants argue that it is highly unlikely any supplier will be particularly vulnerable to increased pressure to accept the terms and conditions, including price negotiated by the SVHA Group (regardless of the ability to engage in collective boycotts). - 4.63.
+The Applicants submit that this conclusion is strengthened by the following: - The suppliers of medical goods or services are generally large (often multinational) corporations with significant countervailing power such that the SVHA Group is likely to represent only one of many actual or potential customers that need to deal with them. - The significant local buyers, in particular the public health purchasing authorities (e.g. Health Purchasing Victoria), will continue to operate unimpeded by the proposed conduct.

-18 Re 7-Eleven Stores (1994) ATPR 41-357 at 42,683.
+&lt;sup>20 Re 7-Eleven Stores (1994) ATPR 41-357 at 42,683.